cloud-gov/hhs-acf-uc-api/deploy.md

 rvm install `cat .ruby-version`
 ```

+>Note that rvm might need root permissions, depending on your system, so it might be necessary to run this with `su`!

+You will also need the Oracle client (the instant client is sufficient, as well as the instant client SDK) if your reporting database is Oracle.
+For Oracle 12.1, they can be downloaded from the [Oracle download center](http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html).

 ## The application

 The application depends on a handful of Ruby libraries.
 These are specified in the Gemfile.
 The Gemfile provides a quick way to install all of the libraries at once using `bundle` instead of having to do each one manually.
 To install the application library dependencies, run: